A Simple Phenomenological Model for Grain Clustering in Turbulence: Introduction

-In this paper, we use these theoretical and experimental insights to build a theory which ``bridges'' between the well-studied regime of small-scale turbulence and that of large, astrophysical particles in shearing, gravitating disks.
+In this paper, we use these theoretical and experimental insights to build a simple, phenomenological model which attempts to ``bridge'' between the well-studied regime of small-scale turbulence and that of large, astrophysical particles in shearing, gravitating disks.
 The key concepts are based on the work above: we first assume that grain density fluctuations are driven by coherent eddies, for which we can calculate the perturbation owing to a single eddy with a given scale.
-Building on \citet{cuzzi:2001.grain.concentration.chondrules} and others, we then attach this calculation to a well-tested, simple, geometric cascade model for turbulence which predicts the statistics of intermittent eddies.
+Building on \citet{cuzzi:2001.grain.concentration.chondrules} and others, we then attach this calculation to some simple fractal-like (self-similar) assumptions for the statistics of eddies.
 This allows us to make predictions for a wide range of quantities, which we compare to simulations and experiments.

 \begin{footnotesize} \ctable[ caption={{ Important Variables \&\ Key Equations Derived in This Paper} },center,star ]{lll}{ }{

 \multicolumn{1}{l}{Variable} & \multicolumn{1}{l}{Definition} & \multicolumn{1}{l}{Eq.} \\